catalyst-cloud/catalystcloud-docs/source/load-balancer/tls-termination.rst

   $ openssl pkcs12 -export -inkey <SERVER.key> -in <SERVER-CERTIFICATE.crt> -certfile <CERTIFICATE-CA-CHAIN.crt> -passout pass: -out <PACKAGE-NAME>.p12

-Once we have this our pkcs12 file, we can create a secret which we will store on the cloud.
-For this example we are going to name our secret *tls-secret-01* To do so, you need to construct a command like the following:
+Once this command finishes running, it will have created a pkcs12 file that contains all of our certs and the corresponding key, packaged together.
+We can then create a secret containing this package, which we will store on the cloud.
+For this example we are going to name our secret *tls-secret-01*:

 .. code-block:: bash

-  # make sure to substitute the name of your package in where it says "PACKAGE-NAME.p12"
+  # Substitute your package name for "PACKAGE-NAME.p12"

   $ openstack secret store --name="tls-secret-01" -t "application/octet-stream"
   -e "base64" --payload="$(base64 < PACKAGE-NAME.p12)"